PangYenChen/RookieCurrency/README.md

 - Troubleshooting information page:

-    - The current api key quota usage.
+    - The current API key quota usage.

     - Where the exchange rate data is stored.

-- App version number, commit hash, commit time are displayed.
+- App version number, commit hash, and commit time are displayed.

 - After reopening the App, the previously changed settings will be retained.